 What are the symptoms of Lyme disease?

 A person can get bitten by an infected tick and not have any symptoms of Lyme disease (or not have symptoms later).
 Others have symptoms.
-If you develop Lyme disease, you may notice a small red bump (where the tick attached) within a couple of days or up to 30 days after the bite.
+If you develop Lyme disease, you may notice a small red bump (where the tick attached) within 3-14 days after the bite of an infected tick.
 The bump is often warm to the touch and slightly sore.
 The bump usually spreads into a rash that looks like a “bull’s-eye”–pink in the center and deeper red on the outside called “erythema migrans.”

 Other signs can appear after several days or weeks, and are similar to flu symptoms:

 - Feeling tired